Wizdom Design Challenge

 - In a virtual buddy system, privacy is an issue

 - Young adults enjoy receiving wisdom from the elderly.
 Likewise, the elderly enjoy sharing wisdom

-“They’ve been very isolated and for preexisting conditions, things have had more time to become more pronounced.
+Kathryn, director of a senior center in Brooklyn: “They’ve been very isolated and for preexisting conditions, things have had more time to become more pronounced.
 You know, anxiety.
 Certain mental health conditions.
 They miss their routine.
 I’m program director of the senior center so they’re missing coming to their congregate settings.
 They’re missing their friends.
-We are so fortunate that we’ve had two social media platforms before the pandemic.”- Kathryn, director of a senior center in Brooklyn
+We are so fortunate that we’ve had two social media platforms before the pandemic.”

-“Audio messages are a really good idea.
+23-year-old Shreya, social worker: “Audio messages are a really good idea.
 WhatsApp is really good about that.
-Instead of just sending a text message, you can just send an audio message.” – Shreya, young adult and social worker
+Instead of just sending a text message, you can just send an audio message.”

 Based on my sketch and user journey, I created a rapid prototype in Figma.
 I sent my prototype to three users.
 They tested by screen recording their experiences.
 I found the following insights: